wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 Workplace Analytics has a default meeting exclusion rule which excludes meetings with only one attendee, meetings longer than eight hours, meetings with 250 or more participants, and canceled meetings.
 This rule is used if no other meeting exclusion is selected.

-Use Meeting Exclusion rules in Workplace Analytics to exclude meetings you don’t want to include in your analysis (or include meetings excluded in the default meeting exclusion rule).
+Use Meeting Exclusion rules in Workplace Analytics to exclude meetings you don’t want to include in your analysis (or include meetings excluded in the default Meeting Exclusion rule).

-> [!TIP]
-> Here's an example of using a meeting exclusion rule.
+### Let's look at a real world scenario of how you'd use a meeting exclusion rule

->
-> Kevin, our HR business analyst at Contoso Corporation, would like to begin an analysis on remote workers.
+Kevin, our HR business analyst at Contoso Corporation, would like to begin an analysis on remote workers.
 Remote workers at Contoso let their managers know they work from home by creating a one person meeting titled, Remote Day.

->
-> Since the default meeting exclusion rule excludes these meetings, Kevin needs to create a new rule.
+Since the default meeting exclusion rule excludes these meetings, Kevin needs to create a new rule.
 He opens **Analysis settings** in the menu to locate the **Meeting Exclusions** page and creates a new meeting exclusion rule to include meetings with only one person.
->

 ## Additional features